-- 2. This Court has jurisdiction over Defendants in that their wrongful acts occurred and caused damages to Plaintiffs and Class members in this judicial district.

-Defendants removed the case to the Court under CAFA. - 3.
-Venue is proper in this Court for one or more of the following reasons: (i) many of the wells and royalties therefrom are located in this judicial district; (ii) Class members reside in this judicial district; and (iii) Defendants do substantial continuous business in this judicial district.
+- 2. This Court has jurisdiction over this class action pursuant to 28 U.S.C. § 1332, as amended by the Class Action Fairness Act of 2005 ("CAFA"), because, as alleged herein, the matter in controversy exceeds \$5,000,000.00, exclusive of interest and costs, and is a class action with more than one hundred members, one or more of which members is a citizen of a state different from Defendant.
+See 28 U.S.C. § 1332(d)(2)(A). - 3.
+This Court has jurisdiction over Defendant in that its wrongful acts occurred and caused damages to Plaintiff and Class members in this judicial district. - 4.
+Venue is proper in this Court for one or more of the following reasons: (i) many of the wells and royalties therefrom are located in this judicial district; (ii) Class members reside in this judicial district; and (iii) Defendant does substantial continuous business in this judicial district.